alecarraro/alecarraro-blog/_posts/gsoc-2025-juliareach.md

 $$ \mathcal{Z} = \{ A_0 + \sum_{i=1}^p A_i \alpha_i \;\mid\; \alpha_i \in [-1,1] \} $$

-Here, \(A_0\) is the center matrix, and the \(A_i\) are generator matrices.
+Here, $$A_0$$ is the center matrix, and the $$A_i$$ are generator matrices.
 Matrix zonotopes preserve correlations between matrix entries, unlike interval matrices that treat them as independent.
 This leads to significantly tighter enclosures for uncertain dynamics, making them a more accurate and efficient choice in reachability analysis.

 ---

 ### Why Sparse Polynomial Zonotopes for States?

 Once the dynamics are modeled with matrix zonotopes, the reachable states need a representation that can handle the resulting complexity without becoming overly conservative.
-Huang et al. use Sparse Polynomial Zonotopes (SPZs) for this task.
+Huang et al. use aparse polynomial zonotopes for this task.

 SPZs extend zonotopes with polynomial terms, allowing them to capture non-convex sets while remaining closed under Minkowski sums and linear maps, the core operations in reachability analysis.
 Their sparse structure keeps the representation efficient and makes them a natural fit alongside matrix zonotopes.